l7mp/stunner/docs/GATEWAY.md

 public IPs, create multiple Gateways.
 TURN listeners on UDP and DTLS protocols are exposed as UDP services, TCP and TLS listeners are exposed as TCP.

 Mixed multi-protocol Gateways are supported, this means if you want to expose a UDP and a TCP port on the same LoadBalancer service you can do it with a single Gateway.
 By default, the STUNner gateway-operator disables the use of mixed-protocol LBs for specific Gateways.
-However, it can be enabled by annotating your Gateway resource with the `stunner.l7mp.io/enable-mixed-protocol-lb: "true"` key/value pair.
+However, it can be enabled by annotating your Gateway resource with the `stunner.l7mp.io/enable-mixed-protocol-lb: true` key/value pair.
 The below Gateway will expose both ports with their respective protocols.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1alpha2